servo/mozangle/README.md

 Feature flags
 -------------

-By default, this crate only compiles the shader compiler.
+By default, this crate only compiles the shader translator.
 This should be cross-platform, and can be used with:

 ```toml